yailabs/.github/profile/README.md

 # YAI Labs

-YAI Labs builds governed systems for control, execution, and cognition.
+YAI Labs builds governed systems.

-YAI is a systems platform for environments where authority must be explicit, behavior must be bounded, and operations must remain provable.

-## The YAI platform

-- **YAI (C)** — governed systems, by design.
-- **YAI CLI (C)** — command with authority.
-- **YAI Law** — the source of truth for YAI.
-- **YAI SDK (C)** — build on the YAI core.
-- **YAI Ops** — operate with proof.

-## What we build

-- runtime foundations for control, execution, and cognition
+We are developing a new systems foundation for control, execution, and cognition — one defined by explicit authority, bounded behavior, and operational proof.

+This organization brings together the core assets required to make that foundation real: runtime, law, interfaces, and verification.

+## Focus

+- systems foundations
-- canonical law for contracts, constraints, and formal models
+- canonical rules and formal constraints
-- command and integration surfaces for governed systems
+- command and integration surfaces
-- operational assets for validation, deployment, and evidence
+- deployment and operational assurance

-## Design posture
+## Operating standard

 - **Authority is explicit**
 - **Behavior is bounded**
 - **Execution is governable**
 - **Evidence is first-class**
-- **Change is deliberate**

 ## Status

-YAI Labs is an active systems program with explicit versioning, tracked compatibility, and repository-level governance.
+YAI Labs is an active systems program with explicit versioning, tracked compatibility, and governed change across repositories.

 ## Security and contribution